danlawinc/smartconnectsdk-ios-sample-app/README.md

 # Basic PIDs

 Datalogger uses Basic channel to send basic pids.
-App needs to send request everytime it requires PID's data.<br /><br />
+App needs to call this method everytime, it needs to request PID's data.<br />

 Request PID using following method: